winery/winery/docs/dev/index.md

 ## Winery's Id System

 The general idea behind the storage of Winery is that each entity comes with an id.
 The id is either self contained or references a parent id, where the element is nested in.
 All Ids inherit from GenericId.

-Figure 2 shows the inheritance hierarchy of GenericId.
-The child "AdminId" is used for all administrative elements required for internal management.
-"DummyParentForGeneratedXSDRef" is required during the export of generated XML Schema Definitions due to the use of Winery's key/value properties.
-"TOSCAComponentId" is the parent element for all TOSCA Elements which may be defined directly as child of a "Definitions" element.
+Figure 2 shows the inheritance hierarchy of `GenericId`.
+The child `AdminId` is used for all administrative elements required for internal management.
+`DummyParentForGeneratedXSDRef` is required during the export of generated XML Schema Definitions due to the use of Winery's key/value properties.
+`TOSCAComponentId` is the parent element for all TOSCA Elements which may be defined directly as child of a "Definitions" element.
 All other elements have "TOSCAElementId" as parent.

 ![GenericId Hierarchy](graphics/GenericIdHierarchy.png)